Say ‘no’ to norovirus

 “You should also seek medical advice,” he says.
 “Contact your doctor and get tested for both flu and COVID-19, as both can exhibit similar symptoms.
 Antiviral treatments for flu, which may be prescribed, are effective if taken within 48 hours of symptom onset.”

-If you are diagnosed with the flu, the CDC recommends you stay home for at least 24 hours after your fever is gone — except to get medical care or other necessities.
-Your fever is only considered truly gone if it goes down without the use of fever-reducing medication.
+If you test positive for the flu, the CDC recommends you stay home for at least 24 hours after your fever is gone — except to get medical care or other necessities.
+However, your fever is only considered truly gone if it goes down without the use of fever-reducing medication.

-Learn more about flu care and COVID-19 vaccines.
+Learn more about flu care, where to seek care and COVID-19 vaccines.

 Our weekly email brings you the latest health tips, recipes and stories.